ECONNEX

 Why is the difference so pronounced?
 Melbourne's milder weather means residents rely less on heating and cooling systems, resulting in lower power consumption.
 Meanwhile, Hobart's chillier climate necessitates more power-intensive heating solutions, causing higher consumption rates (especially during the Winter months).

-Average Electricity Bill
+Check - Average Electricity Bill

 What Amenities Drive Up Average Power Consumption for a Household?